What is SRUM (SRUDB.dat)? (glossary)

 Retention 30-60 days Months to years

-• "What was the host's resource profile around the incident?" — SRUM is the closest Windows ships to an always-on performance recorder.
+• "Which apps used the CPU last week, by hour?"
+SRUM is the closest thing Windows ships to an always-on performance recorder.

-• SrumECmd (Eric Zimmerman) — produces structured CSVs per table.
+• SrumECmd (Eric Zimmerman).
+Structured CSV per table.

 Related posts